abcdesktopio/docs/opsdocs/docs/setup/kubernetes_abcdesktop.md

 ![abcdesktop main screen ready](img/kubernetes-setup-login-anonymous.done.png)

 Great you have installed abcdesktop.io in Kubernetes mode.
 You just need a web browser to reach your web workspace.
+It' now time to add some container applications.
+Read the chapter add kubernetes contain